Appearance

 notes | Free-text field for additional context or comments on the gap | Optional | String | Up to 250 characters | TRUE | Please address all suggested gaps |

-Care Gaps Data Schema
+Care Insights Data Schema

 Field Name | Description | Required? | Type | Valid Values/Format | UI display | Example |